 Christmas in Hersheypark is an excellent opportunity to spend quality time with family and friends during the holidays.
 Hersheypark Christmas Candylane sparkles with four million bright lights, offers several rollercoasters, dozens of rides, plenty of festive entertainment, and, of course, chocolate.
 The festive season at the sweetest place on the planet features more than forty-five rides for all ages, including Laff Trakk, Sidewinder, SooperdooperLooper, Wild Mouse, Wildcat, and Cocoa Cruiser.
 A choreographed light show is accompanied by festive music.
 Don't forget to visit Santa and his reindeer.
 Also, on select days in December, Hershey Theatre hosts Christmas shows.

 Lehigh Valley Zoo transforms into a wonderland with Winter Light Spectacular during the most wonderful time of the year.
-Every season, about 70,000 visitors come to the zoo to be enchanted by amazing light displays and enjoy festive entertainment.
+About 70,000 visitors come to the zoo to be enchanted by fantastic light displays and enjoy festive entertainment every season.
 It has become the favorite family tradition of the Lehigh Valley.
-Stroll through tree-lined paths lit up by over 1.2 million lights and cozy up by outdoor fire pits with a cup of hot cocoa and s’mores.
-Kids can meet Santa, The Grinch, Radley the Sea Turtle, Woody, Buzz, Princess Belle, Olaf and Elsa.
+Stroll through tree-lined paths lit up by over 1.2 million lights and cozy up by outdoor fire pits with a cup of hot cocoa and s’ mores.
+Kids can meet Santa, The Grinch, Radley the Sea Turtle, Woody, Buzz, Princess Belle, Olaf, and Elsa.
 Cinderella’s magical carriage sparkles with hundreds of shimmering lights!

 A Longwood Christmas at Longwood Gardens, Kennett Square (November 20, 2020–January 10, 2021)

 Every winter Longwood Gardens in Kennett Square, Pennsylvania (about an hour drive from Philadelphia) put on a dazzling seasonal display of Christmas Lights.
-The spectacular illumination is inspired by the contours of traditional holiday favorites—ribbons, candy canes, and other colorful confectionery.
+The spectacular illumination is inspired by traditional holiday favorites' contours—ribbons, candy canes, and other colorful confectionery.
 There are also figures inspired by nature, from pine cones to snowflakes.
 Take a stroll among shimmering trees, colorful orbs, and glowing light tunnels.
 The main light display is synchronized to music at the Main Fountain Garden and by the Large Lake.

-Christmas Magic “A Festival of Lights” at Rocky Ridge County Park (November–December, dates TBA)
+Christmas Magic “A Festival of Lights” at Rocky Ridge County Park (November 27–December 31, 2020)

 Christmas at Rocky Ridge County Park is one of the best family-friendly events of York County.
 A spectacular Christmas tree sparkles with thousands of shimmering lights.
-There are candy canes, gingerbread men and lanterns along the beautifully illuminated trail.
+There you will find candy canes, gingerbread men, and lanterns along the beautifully illuminated trail.
 Altogether Christmas Magic "A Festival of Lights" features about 600,000 lights along a half-mile route.

-Kennywood Holiday Lights, West Mifflin (November–December, dates TBA)
+Kennywood Holiday Lights, West Mifflin (November–December, postponed until 2021)

 Macy’s Christmas Light Show, Philadelphia (November–December, dates TBA)

-Macy's Christmas Light Show is a popular holiday tradition for many Philadelphia families for over fifty years.
+Macy's Christmas Light Show is a popular holiday tradition for many Philadelphia families for over 50 years.
 It takes place at the Center City store in the historic Wanamaker Building.
-The fantastic light display comprises of over 100,000 LEDs.
-See shimmering snowflakes, ballerinas, reindeer and other popular symbols and characters floating beyond the curtain of the Grand Court atrium.
+The fantastic light display comprises over 100,000 LEDs.
+See shimmering snowflakes, ballerinas, reindeer, and other popular symbols and characters floating beyond the curtain of the Grand Court atrium.
 Starting at noon, the light show features a concert of organ music from Wanamaker Grand Organ.